This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Cucumbers are easy to grow from seeds sown directly into the garden, but for northern gardeners with short growing seasons, it may help give you a jump on the season to plant transplants out into the garden, rather than seeds.
 The trouble is that cucumber plants don’t like to have their roots disturbed and commonly suffer from transplant shock.
-When struggling with this physiological disorder, cucumber transplants show signs of delayed growth and development, negating the timing benefits of planting young seedlings, rather than planting seeds.
+When struggling with this physiological disorder, cucumber transplants show signs of delayed growth and development, negating the benefits of planting young seedlings rather than planting seeds.

 To remedy this common cucumber issue, plant seeds directly into the garden rather than transplants.
 If you live in the north, select a short-season, fast-maturing variety, such as ‘Patio Snacker’ or ‘Straight 8’.
 If you feel you must plant transplants, try not to disturb the roots at all when planting the seedlings, or start them in plantable peat pots so you don’t have to disturb the roots at all.
 Also be sure to pamper the seedlings for the first week or two after planting them into the garden.
 Use a diluted liquid organic fertilizer, cover them with shade cloth for a few days, and make sure they receive adequate water.
+Also, here’s more information on how to properly space cucumber plants for optimum growth.

 Do not use pesticides in the vegetable garden; even certain organic pesticides can affect bees.
 Increase the number of pollinating insects in your garden by inter-planting your edible crops with lots of flowering herbs and annuals, such as sunflowers, oregano, basil, zinnias, dill, and black-eyed Susans.